janakaspl/google-publisher/readme.txt

 Sign in to your WordPress account and visit the site admin page.
 You can quickly view this page if you click the WordPress icon in the upper left corner of your WordPress site.
 Note that you must have permission as an admin of your site to install plugins.
 If you need help, try [WordPress support](http://wordpress.org/support/).

 In the site admin sidebar, click Plugins and select Add New.
-Enter “Google Publisher Plugin” in the search bar and click Search Plugins.
+Enter “Google AdSense Plugin” in the search bar and click Search Plugins.

-Find the Google Publisher Plugin in the list of results and click the Install Now link.
+Find the Google AdSense Plugin in the list of results and click the Install Now link.

 At this point, WordPress should automatically install the plugin.

 If you have any trouble with automatic installation, you can try it manually.
 To do this:

-* Visit the [WordPress plugin directory](http://wordpress.org/plugins/google-publisher/) page for the Google Publisher Plugin.
-If you don't see the plugin page, enter "Google Publisher Plugin" in the Search Plugins box on the left and click Search.
+* Visit the [WordPress plugin directory](http://wordpress.org/plugins/google-publisher/) page for the AdSense Plugin.
+If you don't see the plugin page, enter "Google AdSense Plugin" in the Search Plugins box on the left and click Search.
 * Download the plugin.
 It should come in the form of a .zip file.
 * Sign in to your WordPress account and visit the site admin page.
 * In the site admin sidebar, click Plugins and select Add New.